taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [PromptChains](https://github.com/miatechpartners/promptchains) - Queue up prompts for ChatGPT and Claude for better performance
  * [aide](https://github.com/nicepkg/aide) - Conquer Any Code in VSCode: One-Click Comments, Conversions, UI-to-Code, and AI Batch Processing of Files! 在 VSCode 中征服任何代码：一键注释、转换、UI 图生成代码、AI 批量处理文件！💪
  * [comfyui_LLM_party](https://github.com/heshengtao/comfyui_llm_party) - Dify in ComfyUI includes Omost,GPT-sovits, ChatTTS, and FLUX prompt nodes,access to Feishu,discord,and adapts to all llms with similar openai/gemini interfaces, such as o1,ollama, qwen, GLM, deepseek, moonshot,doubao.
 Adapted to local llms such as llama/ P
+ * [ChatGPT-OpenAI-Smart-Speaker](https://github.com/olney1/chatgpt-openai-smart-speaker) - This AI Smart Speaker uses speech recognition and text-to-speech to enable voice-driven conversations and vision capabilities with OpenAI and Agents.
+The user speaks a prompt into the microphone, and the program sends the prompt to OpenAI to generate a res

 ## Chatbots